grnet/agora-sp/README.md

 Inside the project directory, run `pip install -r requirements.txt --no-cache-dir` to install all the required python packages (the requirements.txt is in the root directory of the project)

 **NOTE**
-Due to a missing migration, you should first run:
+Due to some missing migrations, you should first run:

 ```
 python manage.py makemigrations
 python manage.py makemigrations accounts
+python manage.py makemigrations component
 ```
 **NOTE:** The second command above might not be needed.